This post may contain affiliate links. Please read my disclosure for more info.

 Best Guatemala Huehuetenango coffee: Fresh Roasted Coffee organic Guatemalan

-- USDA ORGANIC, FAIR TRADE CERTIFIED.
+- FAIR TRADE CERTIFIED & USDA ORGANIC.
 Single-Origin From Huehuetenango, Guatemala.
+Bourbon and Caturra Varietals.
+Grown over 1,650 meters ASL.
 Fully Washed and Patio Sun-Dried.

 Antigua is definitely the starter region for new Guatemalan coffee exploration, but everybody should try Huehuetenango coffee at some point in their journey.
 Their specialty coffees are a wholly different experience from anything else the country’s coffee plantations have to offer.